Ubong007/Cloud-Practioner/WEEK 1/LAB 1/readme.md

 1. Login on your AWS account
 2. Activate Multifactor authentication for root user
 3. Create a user who is an admin for the root user

+I was able to create an account on AWS